gomorpheus/morpheus-apidoc/source/includes/_authentication.md

 --------- | -----------
 access_token | The access token for this user (scoped to client_id). refresh_token | The refresh token for this user (scoped to client_id). expires_in | The remaining seconds before the token expires.
-By default, access tokens are valid for 1 year or until it is refreshed. token_type | The token type, this will be `bearer`. scope | The scope, this will be `write`.
+By default, access tokens are valid for 1 year or until it is refreshed.
+This time may vary depending on the `client_id` that is used. token_type | The token type, this will be `bearer`. scope | The scope, this will be `write`.